Pruvendo/tvm-preprocessed-wallet-audit/AUDIT.md

 ### Replay attack

-The contract provides a defence against replay protection that is based on exact equivalence of the expected message number and the message number provided.
+The contract provides a defence against replay protection that is based on exact equivalence of the expected message counter (incremented at each message) and the message number provided.

 Such a defence:
 - prevents a replay attack
-- prevents an attack based on counter increase (internal messages are blocked at the beginning of the contract code while _ACCEPT_ is called after all the checks that eliminates the risk of writing malicious data into the blockhain)
+- elimitates the risk of counter overflow by using modulo wrapped increment (with modulo equal to 2<sup>16</sub>)

-However, there is a risk the onwer loses the counter and, thus, the assets become frozen.
+- at the same time the modulo is big enough to avoid the risk of having two non-expired messages with the same number

 ## Performance and gas spending analysis